binhe-lab/C037-Cand-auris-adhesin/00-misc-docs/2020-08-03-discussion-zoom.md

 # Todo and next meeting topic
 - [x] Perform blastp/HMMER search for XP_028889033 in phages/bacteria
-- [ ] Examine the frequency of S/T/C in the C-terminal region of XP_028889033
+- [x] Examine the frequency of S/T/C in the C-terminal region of XP_028889033

 Next meeting will be next Monday, when the four of us will take turns to summarize our major findings so far, and we will discuss our next steps.

 # Update 2020-08-09 HB
 - HMMER and blastp search for NTD of XP_028889033 specifically in bacteria.
 See [blast README.md](../02-case-studies/output/blast/README.md)
+- S/T frequency is very low in the first 360 a.a. (the NTD), and rises in the majority of the sequences right after that.